Private sector employers and employees

 The Children and Community Services Act does not specify the type of work a child may do in a shop, restaurant, fast food or takeaway food business.

-However, the Department of Community Services can issue a notice to an employer placing limits on what work a child is allowed to do, if it is considered that the work or the nature of the work carried out is harmful to the child’s wellbeing, including their health and safety.
+However, the Department of Communities can issue a notice to an employer placing limits on what work a child is allowed to do, if it is considered that the work or the nature of the work carried out is harmful to the child’s wellbeing, including their health and safety.
 Such a notice can be issued in relation to the employment of any child under the age of 18 years.

 Yes.
 For the purpose of the child employment laws, the word ‘employ’ includes engaging a child to carry out work for which they do not receive any payment or other reward.